About the On-Farm Internet of Things Trial

-The Catalogue of Apps & Devices will support farmers to select on-farm IoT technology to test under the On-Farm IoT Trial.
+The Catalogue of Apps & Devices is intended as a guide to support farmers in selecting on-farm IoT technology to test under the On-Farm IoT Trial.

-The full Catalogue of Apps & Devices including specific item and costing details will be available to eligible applicants who have been selected to take part in round one of the trial through the Expression of Interest process.
+The full Catalogue of Apps & Devices including specific item and costing details is currently available to applicants.

 How will the trial regions be determined?

 The trial regions will be defined by the extent of IoT network coverage.
-Connectivity is expected to cover the majority of the local government areas of Greater Shepparton, Wellington, Loddon, Buloke and parts of Moira Shire (Cobram and surrounds).
+Connectivity is expected to cover the majority of the local government areas of Greater Shepparton, Wellington, Loddon, Buloke and selected parts of Moira Shire.
 The objective is to maximise the total area covered.

 A Request for Proposal (RFP) for IoT network connectivity was released in 2018.
-The RFP invited network providers to submit a proposal to deliver IoT network capability to the regions of Maffra, Tatura, Birchip and Serpentine for the two-year trial period.
+The RFP invited network providers to submit a proposal to deliver IoT network capability to the regions previously mentioned .for the duration of the trial.

 NNNCo was successful through this process and will partner with Agriculture Victoria as the network provider for the trial.
 NNNCo is a leading Australian IoT network provider with experience deploying and managing networks to support cities, utilities, logistics and agriculture.

 NNNCo will roll out LoRaWAN across the trial regions.
 LoRaWAN is a long-range network that wirelessly connects devices to the internet.
-More information will become available as the IoT network is rolled out to the trial regions.
+For more information contact one of the three Industry Technology Coordinators facilitating this trial.